ShadowKnightMK4/MultiTool/readme.md

 * Unicorn aka reach for the stars goal:  Support Windows ranging from 95 to 11.

 Current tools:
 *	-EmptyRecyling	    -	 load shell32.dll and empty the bin.
 *	-osver			    -	probe for GetVersionEx and conditionally RtlGetVersion.
 Write it to the standard output.
 *	-osMajor		    -	produces no stdoutput, returns the OS major version as an exit code
 *	-osMinor		    -	produces no stdoutput, returns the OS minor version as an exit code
 *	-osBuild		    -	produces no stdoutput, returns the OS build version as an exit code

-*	-help			-	NOTHING
+Expirmental tools:
-*	--help			-	NOTHING
+*	-killprocess -PID	-	You need to pass BOTH flags.
+Pass -killprocess first.
+Given a series of process IDs, attempt to force kill them all.
 How to call a tool:
 *	multitool.exe (or midas if release build)    -toolname

 Example:
 *	midas.exe	-osBuild
 *	midus.exe	-EmptyRecyling